-Our lab research aims to bridge the gap between Computer and Information Science (CIScience) and Geographic Information Science (GIScience) by generating new computational algorithms and methods to solve computing challenges and big spatial data analysis with applications in earth science and geography.
-As such, our research focuses on the following three interlocked areas:
+Our lab research aims to bridge the gap between Computer and Information Science (CIScience) and Geographic Information Science (GIScience) by generating new computational algorithms and methods to solve computing challenges and big spatial data analysis with applications in earth science and geography, such as natural hazards, human mobility and digital agriculture.
+In particular, our research focuses on the following three interlocked areas:

 Spatial Computing and Optimization